 Music plays a vital role within worship at the Abbey.

 Sherborne Abbey’s choral tradition is nationally famous.
-Singing two weekend services almost throughout the year, and daily in the lead up to Christmas and Easter, the choir currently consists of 14 adult altos, tenors and basses, and 18 boy choristers who all attend local schools.
+Singing three weekly services almost throughout the year, and daily in the lead up to Christmas and Easter, the choir currently consists of boy and girl choristers who attend local schools, and adult altos, tenors and basses.

 Organ Recitals

 Lunchtime organ recitals (free entry with a retiring collection) take place on Mondays during term-time from 1.30pm – 2.00 pm.
-Please click on Services & Events for more details.
+Please click here for more details:

 The Abbey is also a focal point for many musical events in the town, with concerts taking place each month by a wide range of performers from the region and beyond.